zodb/relstorage/docs/mysql/install.rst

           PyMySQL is tested instead.

 On CPython2, mysqlclient 1.4+.
 PyMySQL 0.7+ and MySQL
-Connector/Python 8.0.16 are also tested to work.
+Connector/Python 8.0.16 up through 8.0.23 are also tested to work.

 For CPython3, install mysqlclient 1.4+; PyMySQL, and MySQL Connector/Python are also known to work.